 Carlo Alcos (Director of MatadorU)

-Carlo is a Managing Editor at Matador and Dean of Education at MatadorU.
+Carlo is a Managing Editor at Matador and Director of MatadorU.
 He began freelancing with Matador in 2008 and has been an editor since 2009.
 His work has also appeared in Business Insider, CNN Travel, Asian Traveler, and Huffington Post TV, as well as on a novel where he landed a cover photo.
 In his other life he performs (guitar, mandolin, bass, vocals) with First After the Fire, an acoustic group, and loves yoga, rock climbing, hiking, and nature.
-He currently lives in Nelson, BC.
+He lives in Nelson, BC.